nuadi/googlecrestscript/README.md

 GCS contains the following custom functions

+## Market Functions

 * **getMarketPrice**: This function will access the EVE CREST market endpoint to access the real-time market data for a given item in a region at a given station.
 * **getMarketHistory**: This function returns a specific column value from the historical data (as seen in-game) for an item from a given region.
 * **getHistoryAdv**: This function returns all of the historical data for a given item in a given region.
 See [Examples](#examples) for more detail.
 * **getMarketPriceList**: This function is volitile.
 Read [Known Issues](#known-issues) for more details.
 This function will accept a list of item IDs and then call getMarketPrice repeatedly to get prices for all items in the list.
 This is a convenience function only since CCP does not provide a multi-item endpoint for market prices at this time.
 * **getOrders**: This function will return all market order data (Date Issued, Volume, Price, Location) for a given item in a given region.
 * **getOrdersAdv**: This function behaves as `getOrders` does, but accepts a single 2D array of options.
 See [Examples](#examples) below for details.

+## Universe Functions

+* **getRegions**: This function will return a list of all regions in the universe along with their corresponding region ID.
+There are no arguments to this function.

 # Setup and Configuration